mineblock-org/miscript/README.md

 ### A separate scripting system for papermc, to get simple stuff working quickly and easily without complete new plugins

 # Getting started
-Use the .jar file in the releases to install the plugin onto the server.
+Use the latest .jar file in the releases section to install the plugin onto the server.

 ## Making your first script
 Creating scripts is not hard and done pretty quickly.
 To start, you should have run the server with the plugin installed at least ONCE.